Chicago Tribune: Tribune Company

 The Chicago Tribune was the founding business unit of Tribune Company (since renamed Tribune Media), which included many newspapers and television stations around the country.
 In Chicago, Tribune Media owned the WGN radio station (720 AM) and WGN-TV (Channel 9).
 Tribune Company also owned the Los Angeles Times—which displaced the Tribune as the company's largest property—and the Chicago Cubs baseball team.
-The Cubs were sold in 2009;the newspapers spun off in 2014 as Tribune Publishing.
+The Cubs were sold in 2009; the newspapers spun off in 2014 as Tribune Publishing.

 Tribune Company owned the New York Daily News from its 1919 founding until its 1991 sale to British newspaper magnate Robert Maxwell.
-The founder of the News — Capt.
-Joseph Medill Patterson — was a grandson of Joseph Medill and a cousin of Tribune editor Robert McCormick.
+The founder of the News—Capt.
+Joseph Medill Patterson—was a grandson of Joseph Medill and a cousin of Tribune editor Robert McCormick.
 Both Patterson and McCormick were enthusiasts of simplified spelling, another hallmark of their papers for many years.
 In 2008, the Tribune Company sold the Long Island newspaper Newsday—founded in 1940 by Patterson's daughter (and Medill's great-granddaughter), Alicia Patterson—to Long Island cable TV company Cablevision.

 From 1925 to 2018, the Chicago Tribune was housed in the Tribune Tower on North Michigan Avenue on the Magnificent Mile.
 The building is neo-Gothic in style, and the design was the winner of an international competition hosted by the Tribune.
 The Chicago Tribune moved in June 2018 to the Prudential Plaza office complex overlooking Millennium Park after Tribune Media sold Tribune Tower to developers.
+In 2021, Tribune Media moved the paper's newsroom and main office again, this time to its Freedom Center printing facility by the Chicago River.

 Pulitzer Prizes

-Colonel McCormick prevented the Tribune for years from participating in the Pulitzer Prize competition.
-But it has won 28 of the awards over the years, including many for editorial writing.
+For years, Colonel McCormick prevented the Tribune from participating in the Pulitzer Prize competition.
+But it has won 29 of the awards over the years, including many for editorial writing.

 The Tribune won its first post-McCormick Pulitzer in 1961, when Carey Orr won the award for editorial cartooning.
 Reporter George Bliss won a Pulitzer the following year for reporting, and reporter Bill Jones another in 1971 for reporting.
 A reporting team won the award in 1973, followed by reporter William Mullen and photographer Ovie Carter, who won a Pulitzer for international reporting in 1975.
 A local reporting team won the award in 1976, and architecture critic Paul Gapp won a Pulitzer in 1979.
-In 2022, Cecilia Reyes, Chicago Tribune, and Madison Hopkins, Better Government Association, won a Pulitzer Prize in local reporting for a piercing examination of the city's long history of failed building- and fire-safety code enforcement, which let scofflaw landlords commit serious violations that resulted in dozens of unnecessary deaths.
+In 2022, Cecilia Reyes, Chicago Tribune, and Madison Hopkins, Better Government Association, won a Pulitzer Prize in local reporting for a piercing examination of the city's long history of failed building- and fire-safety code enforcement, which let scofflaw landlords commit violations that resulted in dozens of deaths.
+The Tribune won the Pulitzer Prize for local reporting on May 4, 2026, for its coverage of Operation Midway Blitz, the Trump administration's immigration enforcement mission in the Chicago area.